paulgreg/rsstodolist-node-server/README.md

 ### Run the migration file

-Currently, you need to apply `rsstodolist.sql` manually on your database server.
+You need to apply `sql/rsstodolist.mysql` or `sql/rsstodolist.postgres` manually on your database server.

 ### Build the image